-Candidates must be able to observe demonstrations and participate in experiments as required by the NCNM curriculum.
-They must be able to observe a patient accurately at a distance as well as close at hand and be able to obtain a medical history directly from the patient, while observing the patient's medical condition.
-This observation necessitates the functional use of vision, hearing and other sensory modalities.
+Students must be able to observe demonstrations and participate in experiments and patient exams as required by the NCNM curricula.
+They must be able to observe a patient or study participant accurately at a distance and close at hand, and be able to obtain a medical history directly from the patient or study participant while observing the person's medical condition.
+This observation necessitates the functional use of vision, hearing, and other sensory modalities.